hashicorp/consul/website/source/docs/agent/http.html.markdown

         }
     ]

-This endpoint supports blocking queries.
+This endpoint supports blocking queries and all consistency modes.

 ### /v1/catalog/services